 Porter Airlines has submitted a second proposal to further reduce noise as public consultations begin on its request to extend the runway at Toronto’s downtown island aircraft and allow it to operate CSeries jets.
 The original plan, submitted in April when Porter placed a conditional order for up to 30 107-seat CS100s, is to extend the runway by 168 meters at each end.
 The new proposal would increase that to 200 meters at each end to allow a reduced-thrust departure to lower noise. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Porter Proposes Way To Quieten CSeries At Downtown Airport".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Porter Proposes Way To Quieten CSeries At Downtown Airport".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.